 Modeled after the original Oktoberfest in Bavaria, Tulsa’s celebration is full of authentic German culture and tradition.
 The annual festival has become a popular U.S favorite for its 6 days of family fun and plenty of entertainment.

-f you need a break from the beer, take advantage of the contests, arts and crafts vendors, entertainers, and live music that is ongoing throughout the festival.
+If you need a break from the beer, there are many contests, arts and crafts vendors, entertainers, and live music that is ongoing throughout the festival.

 The Bavarian Cup Team Challenge is a fun and unique highlight of the Oktoberfest Tulsa.
-Sign up with a team of 8, with at least 4 women(there’s only 20 spots available!) to compete in four games to win the prized Goldenes Fass(Golden Barrel) Award that you can display in your living room when you get back from your trip!
+Sign up with a team of 8, with at least 4 women(there’s only 20 spots available!) to compete in four games to win the prized Goldenes Fass(Golden Barrel) Award that you can proudly display when you get back from your trip!

 8. Four Peaks Oktoberfest in Tempe, Arizona